143rd Rifle Division: Kiev Strategic Defensive Operation

 By November 12 the artillery was increasingly falling behind the advancing infantry and very little ammunition was at the front.
 The STAVKA was concerned that Vatutin was failing to consolidate captured ground and also noted increasing counterattacks.
 38th Army was ordered to take up a static defense, while 60th moved a total of four divisions into Front reserve.
 During November 15 the 38th was struck by heavy counterattacks on several sectors, and lost some ground.
 The next day Chernyakhovskii was given responsibility for defending Zhytomyr "to the last man."
-Despite the worsening situation there, the 143rd, after an advance against soft opposition from the 291st Infantry Division, on November 17 consolidated on a 16km-wide line from Vaskovichi to Bekhi while the 226th Rifle Division captured Korosten.
+Despite the worsening situation there, the 143rd, after an advance against soft opposition from the 291st Infantry Division, on November 17 consolidated on a 16 km-wide line from Vaskovichi to Bekhi while the 226th Rifle Division captured Korosten.
 Overnight on November 18/19 the divisions that were encircled at Zhytomyr were ordered to break out with the help of 30th Corps, while the rest of the Army was to defend along its present lines.
 The fighting intensified through November 22 when the weather finally cleared for the 2nd Air Army.
 The 291st Infantry had lingered near Korosten and put itself in order while also receiving reinforcements.
 These forces went over to the counterattack on November 24 and encircled the 226th.
 Chernyakhovskii ordered it to hold at all costs as reinforcements were brought up and the fighting continued until nearly the end of the month, but the 226th was eventually forced to break out.
 The front finally stabilized on November 30.